 When planning a backpacking trip to Europe on a budget, take careful consideration because the last thing you want is to spend half of your trip rationing because you didn’t prepare well enough.
 While there is no way to tell you how much money to bring, it is a common practice to plan on 50 euros per day.
 This will cover food, transportation, and lodging.
 Some days you may need more, and other days, less.
 Excluding airfare, backpacking in Europe is very affordable when compared to a more traditional vacation.
 Not only that, it is much more exciting!

 If you’re really lost when it comes to planning out your trip you may want to consider buying a guide book.
 You will be able to find all sorts of information there, from planning your itinerary, down to what hostel has the most comfortable bed.
-Try and look for a book that caters towards budget travel as they are much more informative for you, a backpacker.
-Another benefit to buying a guide book is that you can bring it with you.
-Whenever you find yourself with a question, you’ll be able to refer to your guide book.
+Try and look for a book that caters for budget travel as they are much more informative for you, a backpacker.
+Another benefit to buying a guidebook is that you can bring it with you.
+Whenever you find yourself with a question, you’ll be able to refer to your guidebook.